 WFC Chair Ginny Smith engaged the help of three well-respected members of the fantasy community, two people of color and a well-regarded writer and sensitivity advisor, to review the offensive and insensitive programming language.
 They have completed their review and the revised ...Read MoreRead more

-The World Fantasy Convention 2020 committee issued an apology via Twitter on October 7, and added to the thread in subsequent days:
+The World Fantasy Convention 2020 committee issued an apology via Twitter on October 7 after coming under fire online for their programming choices and descriptions, and added to the thread in subsequent days:

 The International Association for the Fantastic in the Arts (IAFA) announced that ICFA 42, scheduled for March 17-20, 2021, will be held as an online-only event, instead of in person.
 This is the first 2021 virtual-only announcement we’ve seen for the con circuit.